More than 500 school districts and nonpublic schools submit plans for continuous learning

 Friday, April 10, was the last day for schools to report which method of continuous learning they will use from April 13 through April 30.

-For more information, visit the Iowa Department of Education’s COVID-19 Guidance and Information web page.
+For more information, visit the Iowa Department of Education’s COVID-19 Guidance and Information webpage (link removed).